Singapore Market ends lower

-The top performing stock in Straits Times Index was Sembcorp Industries which rose 1.13% to S$3.58, while the bottom performing stock was DFI Retail Group, falling 3.64% to US$3.18.
+The top performing stock in Straits Times Index was Yangzijiang Shipbuilding which rose 4% to S$1.29, while the bottom performing stock was Emperador Inc, falling 2% to S$0.49.

 Powered by Capital Market - Live News